AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 	Develop an embedded ‘c’ program for arm7 to control the relay.
 - Objective of the experiment
+	- To understand the basic concepts of embedded C programming for ARM7
+	- To understand the basic concepts of relay
+	- To control the relay using ARM7
 - Brief theory about the experiment

+	This experiment involves developing an embedded C program for the ARM7 microcontroller to control a relay.

+	**Relay:** A relay is an electrically operated switch.
+It uses an electromagnet to mechanically operate a switch, but other operating principles are also used, such as solid-state relays.
+Relays are used where it is necessary to control a circuit by a separate low-power signal, or where several circuits must be controlled by one signal.

+	**Relay Control:** To control a relay using a microcontroller like the ARM7, you would typically connect the relay to one of the microcontroller's GPIO (General Purpose Input/Output) pins.
+You can then control the relay by setting this pin to a high or low state.
+When the pin is set to a high state, the relay is activated, and when it's set to a low state, the relay is deactivated.

+	In this experiment, you would write an embedded C program that sets the GPIO pin to a high state to activate the relay, waits for a certain period, sets the GPIO pin to a low state to deactivate the relay, waits for a certain period, and then repeats this process.
+This would result in the relay being turned on and off at regular intervals.

 - Algorithm & Program
 	```c
 	#include <LPC21xx.h>